CUEDOS/helix_docs/docs/source/simple_examples.rst

 2. Offboard Position Command
 =====================
 Target position can be sent to each flight controller on each drone by offboard position commands of MAVSDK.
+To send this command, you can assign target_position in path_following method as the point you want.
+Bear in mind that the point should be expressed with respect to the reference point (not home point).
 ::

     import json